artcogsys/CMS/README.md

   care of snapshots, loss, throughput; define standard monitors; this makes comparison harder; since then each agent gets its own figure window
 * Create oscilloscope type monitors
+* Think about best integration between CMS and DRM